-- (a) Plan and host Indian Harbour Beach's annual Arbor Day Ceremony. - (b) Promote best practices in tree selection, planting, care, and trimming. - (c) Consult with City staff, upon request, regarding the care and maintenance of trees on City property. - (d) Develop and present annually a written community tree management program and supporting work plan with which, upon acceptance by the City Council, shall constitute the official Comprehensive Tree Plan for the City of Indian Harbour Beach, Florida. - (e) Make recommendations to the City Council upon any matter coming within the scope of its work, as deemed necessary. - (f) Other duties as assigned by the City Council.
+- (a) Plan and host Indian Harbour Beach's annual Arbor Day Ceremony. - (b) Promote best practices in tree selection, planting, care, and trimming. - (c) Promote the identification, preservation, and protection of champion trees. - (d) Consult with City staff, upon request, regarding the care and maintenance of trees on City property. - (e) Develop and present annually a written community tree management program and supporting work plan with which, upon acceptance by the City Council, shall constitute the official Comprehensive Tree Plan for the City of Indian Harbour Beach, Florida. - (f) Make recommendations to the City Council upon any matter coming within the scope of its work, as deemed necessary. - (g) Other duties as assigned by the City Council.

-Section 4 A new section 107-38 is hereby added to Chapter 107 of the Code of Ordinances of the City which new section shall read as follows:
+Section 4.
+A new section 107-38 is hereby added to Chapter 107 of the Code of Ordinances of the City which new section shall read as follows: